tanghao-xiaomi/docs/en/device_dev_guide/graphics/LCD_Driver.md

 \[ English | [简体中文](../../../zh-cn/device_dev_guide/graphics/LCD_Driver.md) \]

-## I. Introduction
+## I. Overview

-For devices with modest resolution requirements, Universal mode (SPI/I2C/UART) interface screens are often used to conserve memory.
-In such cases, the primary adaptation requirement is the LCD driver (LCD driver).
+For devices that do not require high resolution, screens with Universal mode (SPI/I2C/UART) interfaces are often used to save memory.
+In this case, the main component that needs to be adapted is the LCD driver.

 ## II. openvela LCD Interface

-openvela's LCD framework provides standard VFS file operation interfaces to upper layers.
-Users can operate /`dev/lcd0` device through these methods:
+The openvela LCD framework provides standard VFS file operation interfaces to upper-layer users, who can operate the `/dev/lcd0` device through the following:

-- `open`: Open the LCD device.
+- `open`: Opens the LCD device.
-- `ioctl`: Control the LCD device.
+- `ioctl`: Executes LCD control commands.
-- `close`: Close the LCD device.
+- `close`: Closes the LCD device.

-These interfaces enable users to perform graphic rendering and LCD control operations.
+Through these interfaces, users can perform graphics drawing and LCD control operations.

-### 1. LCD Driver Interface
+### 1. Driver-Layer Interface

-At the driver layer, openvela LCD framework provides three essential functions that developers must implement to adapt specific LCD hardware:
+At the driver layer, the openvela LCD framework provides the following three functions, which driver developers need to implement to adapt to specific LCD hardware:

 ```C
 #ifdef CONFIG_LCD